Last updated on May 5, 2021.

 Where to buy medicines in Hong Kong?

-There are three main places where you can purchase drugs in Hong Kong: listed sellers such as convenience stores, authorised sellers such as pharmacies, and clinics/hospitals.
+There are three main places where you can purchase drugs in Hong Kong: listed sellers such as convenience stores, authorized sellers such as pharmacies, and clinics/hospitals.

 Since different places sell different types of drugs, you may refer to Hong Kong’s Drug Office for the exact classification of the particular drug you want.